BryanHaley/djgpp/README.md

 To compile and run your code, open a terminal and navigate to the djgpp directory, then run compile.sh:

->cd djgpp

 >bash ./compile.sh

 Once finished, close the dosbox window (type "exit" in dosbox or just close the window).

 When your code is ready, upload it back to this repository.
-To do this, run these commands in a terminal:
+To do this, run these commands in a terminal at the djgpp directory:

->cd djgpp

 >git add -A

 >git push -u origin testing

 To automatically generate a floppy image for use with a virtual machine, run:

->cd djgpp

 >sudo bash ./deploy.sh